 Successful musical experiments, like the meditative gamelan music on “jade cabbage,” bleed seamlessly into heart-pounding rocket-fueled beats.
 Slithering whispers mingle with blistering cathartic yells on “spiral spiral.”
 Traditional Korean pop song karaoke butt heads with a rush of aggressive shouts on “ga ga ee,” creating a bombastic concoction that also makes for one of the more catchy songs on the record. “shenme gue,” perhaps the best example of OHYUNG’s cross-cultural influences that define his style, delightfully shivers with pop ferocity.
 Aided by Space Meow Doll who lays down Chinese lyrics and Qing Liberty who triumphantly queers the Chinese New Year reminiscent beat with implosive lyrics (“Dyke boot to the neck!”), “shenme gue” is a twitchy banger that lights a raging fire.
 With all of the explosive ADHD fervor of the album, destructive glee is an apt description for the mixed emotions that cement the record.
 Dancefloor raves have never really hit their stride until PROTECTOR.

 Even though OHYUNG’s work is notoriously self-confident (see: the brash complexity of Untitled), PROTECTOR seems to deal with a muddled self-conflict within its message.
 Whereas Untitled dealt with overt politicization, PROTECTOR is an album that allows the musician to tackle more internal issues.
 On “no one else,” a high-pitched hip-hop hype track with frequent collaborator Charlie Sheena, OHYUNG and Sheena revel in their own agency (in a particularly off-the-wall moment, Sheena even raps “If it was up to me / I would 69 myself”).
 But on other parts of the album, that braggadocious self-confidence gives way for more anxiety-ridden moments. “fraud” finds OHYUNG lapsing into self-imposed imposter syndrome, lethargically repeating to himself “oh my god you are a fraud” even though his backtrack is reassuring him that he’s got it.
 Similarly, “i hate myself” turns a looping backtrack into a self-conscious voice that won’t stop churning out deprecating thoughts.
-These slowed moments of self-consciousness mirror that constant anxiety that exists even in a talented musician like OHYUNG, never really going away even in an album as confident as PROTECTOR.
-So in a sense, it’s ironic that PROTECTOR reveals these destructive thoughts in OHYUNG’s head while simultaneously proving that he is, in fact, has nothing to worry about.
+These slowed moments of self-consciousness mirror that constant anxiety that exists even within a talented musician like OHYUNG, never really going away even in the context of an album as confident as PROTECTOR.

-But while OHYUNG strikes a nerve with grimy beats and Splenda sweet euphoria, the album’s softest moments glow with a quiet reverence that makes it hard to believe they exist on the same record. “wrapped in floral sheets,” the first of two especially tender moments on the record, is a brief pocket of respite.
+But while OHYUNG strikes a nerve with grimy beats and Splenda sweet euphoria, the album’s softest moments glow with a quiet reverence that makes it hard to believe they exist on the same record. “wrapped in floral sheets,” the first of two especially tender moments, is a brief pocket of respite.
 Precious and preening, “wrapped in floral sheets” is a soothing, gorgeous balm that is soon accented by laser-like sound effects that bring you back into destructive flow of the album.
 A similar description could be given to album closer “now i close my eyes the world i see is so beautiful,” which samples a scene from Taiwanese New Wave director Edward Yang’s Yi Yi.
 Intimate and endearing, here we see OHYUNG’s masterful hand at scoring contemplative, ruminating scenes in film.
-It’s especially easy to imagine the hopeful scene in your mind as it plays out in the song the album closes out.
+It’s especially easy to imagine the hopeful scene in your mind as it plays out in the song.
 With all of PROTECTOR’s ferocity, OHYUNG still springs back to dreaming about a hopeful future.